yast/yast-translations/README.md

 # All YaST Translations

-run tools/update-tool.sh to update po files
+run tools/update-tool.sh to update pot+po files
+This is not needed in normal situation.
+Changes are merged automatically by Jenkins and update-tool-cron.sh.
+It is required:
+- After fixing a bug in the tools code.
+- When new domain appears.
+Note that the tool currently requires ssh access to the weblate server to create new projects or branches.

 tools/yast-check-lcn-import.sh can be used to check consistency